 Welcome content creators!
 If you're aiming to collaborate with brands on generating user-generated content (UGC), having a definite agreement can support in making sure that both sides are aware of expectations, rights, and remuneration.
 In this blog article, we'll show you how to construct your own UGC contract template, thus protecting your work and negotiating best terms.
 If you have experience as a content creator or are just starting out, having a reliable UGC contract can help you go through the world of sponsorships and build strong connections with brands.
 So let's get started!

 These are 8 main terms that should be considered mandatory in any UGC contract template.
-Check them out here below - if you want to get access to UGC contract templates and additional useful resources for your UGC business visit movig.
+Check them out here below - if you want to get access to UGC contract templates and additional useful resources for your UGC business sign up for free to Movig.

 1) Usage Rights